 Database testing can be divided into four major parts:

 - Structured data testing

 - Functional testing

-Every transaction we perform on database must follow the ACID principal.
+Every transaction we perform on the database must follow the ACID principle.

 A-Atomicity– Transactions are nothing or all.
-If a single part of the transaction fails,it means entire transaction has failed or if all parts of the transaction passes ,then it will pass.
+If a single part of the transaction fails, it means the entire transaction has failed or if all parts of the transaction pass, then it will pass.